intelowlproject/IntelOwl/docs/source/Contribute.md

 Intel Owl was designed to ease the addition of new analyzers.
 With a simple python script you can integrate your own engine or integrate an external service in a short time.

 ## Code Style
 Keeping to a consistent code style throughout the project makes it easier to contribute and collaborate.
 Please stick to the guidelines in [PEP8](https://www.python.org/dev/peps/pep-0008/) and the [Google Style Guide](https://google.github.io/styleguide/pyguide.html) unless there's a very good reason not to.

+## How to start
+Please create a new branch based on the **develop** branch that contains the most recent changes.

+`git checkout -b myfeature develop`

 ## How to add a new analyzer
 You may want to look at the following analyzer example to start to build a new one: [Example](https://github.com/certego/IntelOwl/blob/master/api_app/script_analyzers/analyzer_template.py)